thetechdude124/Adam-Optimization-From-Scratch/README.md

 - **Second Moment (UNCENTERED AND CENTERED):** The second moment is the same as the first moment, except for the fact that **every $x$ term is SQUARED.** So, the actual formula for a moment is $m_n=E[X^n]$, where $n$ refers to the given moment (first, second, etc.).
 The **second CENTERED MOMENT is the variance, whereas the second UNCENTERED moment is the uncentered variance or SQUARED DISTANCE FROM THE ORIGIN.**

-*P.S. - while there isn't enough room here to give full proofs of all of this, I've broken down the math for myself as I was learning it all in one spot https://crysta.notion.site/ADAM-A-METHOD-FOR-STOCHASTIC-OPTIMIZATION-758a789b929842d4ac01281e4366f9f5; check it out and scroll to the "Key Terms" section for a more detailed set of definitions*.)
+*P.S. - while there isn't enough room here to give full proofs of all these equations.
+I've broken down the math for myself as I was learning it all in one spot https://crysta.notion.site/ADAM-A-METHOD-FOR-STOCHASTIC-OPTIMIZATION-758a789b929842d4ac01281e4366f9f5; check it out and scroll to the "Key Terms" section for a more detailed set of definitions*.)

 By using these moment estimates, Adam is able to circumvent the high compute and training time for traditional optimization methods on high dimension problems.